Murder of Jane Bashara

-The death of Jane Bashara prompted a widely publicized investigation into the circumstances of her death.
+The murder of Jane Bashara prompted a widely publicized investigation into the circumstances of her death.
 Bashara was a marketing executive and a resident of Grosse Pointe Park, Michigan.
 On January 24, 2012, she was found dead in the back seat of her abandoned Mercedes-Benz SUV in an alley in Detroit, Michigan.
 The cause of death was strangulation.

 Law enforcement officials named Bashara's husband, Bob Bashara, as a person of interest.
-Joe Gentz, a mentally impaired handyman, was arrested in March 2012 and charged with first degree murder after reportedly telling police that Bob Bashara had paid him between $2,000-$8,000 and an old Cadillac to murder his wife.
-Bob Bashara was arraigned on first degree murder charges in the death of his wife on May 1, 2013.
-Convicted, Bob Bashara was sentenced to life without parole by Wayne County Circuit Court Judge, Vonda Evans.
+Joseph Gentz, a mentally impaired handyman, was arrested in March 2012 and charged with first-degree murder after reportedly telling police that Bob Bashara had paid him between $2,000 and $8,000 and an old Cadillac to murder his wife.
+Bob Bashara was arraigned on first-degree murder charges in the death of his wife on May 1, 2013.
+Convicted, Bob Bashara was sentenced to life without parole by Wayne County Circuit Court Judge Vonda Evans.
+She denied post trial motions for relief from judgment, a decision that was affirmed by the Michigan Supreme Court.

 Background

 At the time of her death, Jane E. Bashara was a 56-year-old senior marketing manager for KEMA Services, an energy consulting and testing company in Detroit.
 She was a native of Mt.
 Clemens, Michigan, and held bachelor's and master's degrees in business administration from Central Michigan University and the University of Detroit Mercy.
 She had two children and had served as a past president of the Grosse Pointe South High School Mother's Club.

 Bashara's husband, Bob Bashara, was a businessman who, at the time of the incident, owned and managed multiple rental properties.
 He was known as a philanthropist in Grosse Pointe and served for a time as the president of the Grosse Pointe Rotary Club.
 Bob Bashara is the son of George Bashara, a state appellate court judge and member of the Board of Governors at Wayne State University.
 The Basharas had been married for 26 years at the time of Jane Bashara's death.